Is Redbubble legit… Can you really make money uploading and selling your artwork?

 There are various groups, (often based on what sort of art you’re interested in creating, for example), challenges, forums and there is a Redbubble blog.

 What Do Other People Say About Redbubble?

-Redbubble has a good reputation online and many people love their products.
+Redbubble has a good reputation online, (DID have – prior to this change) and many people love their products.
 You can download the Redbubble app as well, if you want to check out what stuff they have available.